bartoszbinda/wismediatestapp/README.md

 * paperclip for sending images/videos

 ###Done:
-* Write an AJAX for manageposts, done!
+* Write an AJAX for manageposts

 #To do:
 * Write an AJAX validation for registration/new.html.erb and registration/edit.html.erb